 Jaipur itinerary: 2 days in Jaipur India

-Jaipurs history started in 1727 when Maharaja Jai Singh wanted to build a new city.
+Jaipurs history started in 1727 when Maharaja Jai Singh wanted to develop a new city.
 The design and architecture was carefully planned and reflected the ruler’s love for mathematics and science.
-Hence an astronomical observatory was built along with the city palace.
+He even built an astronomical observatory along with the city palace.

-Jaipur is also known as the pink city, because when in 1876 the prince of Wales came for a visit the whole city was painted a terracotta pink.
-Later on a law was passed through that all the buildings in the same area had to be painted the same color.
+Jaipur is also known as the pink city, because when in 1876 the prince of Wales came for a visit, the whole city was painted a terracotta pink.
+Later on a law was passed through that all the buildings in the area had to be painted the same color.

-Jaipurs center with its bazaar and city palace still gives a pretty good idea about its royal past and deserves at least one full day in your Jaipur itinerary.
+Jaipur’s historic center still gives a pretty good idea about its royal past.
+In addition, the bazaar is a great place for shopping and trying different kinds of street food.
+The city itself deserves at least one full day in your Jaipur itinerary.

-The real beauty of Jaipur, however, lies in the rocky Aravalli hills around the city where ancient forts, temples and palaces can keep you busy for another day in your Jaipur itinerary.
+The real beauty of Jaipur, however, lies in the rocky Aravalli hills around the city.
+This is where ancient forts, temples and palaces can keep you busy for another day in your Jaipur itinerary.

 My Jaipur itinerary

 Back in 2007 when I first visited Jaipur I was travelling during the monsoon season when there were few other tourists in India.
 After travelling on my own through Rajasthan for almost a month I was in desperate need to meet some other travellers.

 Although I am not a big fan of tours, they can be a great way to meet other people.
 Also, Jaipur overwhelmed me at first and I only had a 2 day Jaipur itinerary.
 Therefore I decided to book a city tour with the Rajasthan Tourist Office.
 I was looking forward to meet other english speaking tourists.